-The iRAD 100 uses Cobra's Aura location database to warn of red light and speed cameras.
-I found its alerts to be reasonably accurate but noted lapses when it alerted to a camera only after I'd already passed it.
+The iRAD 100 uses Cobra's Aura location database to warn of red light and speed cameras. we found its alerts to be reasonably accurate but noted lapses when it alerted to a camera only after we'd already passed it.
 On other occasions it warned of cameras that had been removed years previously.
-And it alerts much too far in advance at slower speeds—up to 2,900 feet on many occasions when, for instance, the rival Beltronics (BEL) Pro 500, a cloned Escort Passport 9500ix GPS-enabled model (BEL is an Escort division), starts alerting at 400 feet.
+And it alerts much too far in advance at slower speeds—up to 2,900 feet on many occasions when, for instance, the rival Beltronics (BEL) Pro 500, a cloned Escort Passport 9500ix GPS-enabled model, starts alerting at 400 feet.
 Being bombarded with audible/visual alerts for that extra 2,500 feet is an unnecessary nuisance.

-As with other Cobra GPS-enabled radar detectors, I also found that when cruising on urban freeways it's prone to squawking warnings of distant cameras on surface streets that pose no threat.
-I also noted frequent false alarms, mainly caused by radar-controlled automatic door openers and other radar detectors.
-Escort holds the patents to nearly all of the critical technology to eliminate these false alarms and the iRAD 100—as well as all other Cobra GPS-enabled radar detectors—clearly pays a price for its absence.
+As with other Cobra GPS-enabled radar detectors, we also found that when cruising on urban freeways it's prone to squawking warnings of distant cameras on surface streets that pose no threat. we also noted frequent false alarms, mainly caused by radar-controlled automatic door openers and other radar detectors.
+Escort controls the patents to nearly all of the critical technology to eliminate these false alarms and the iRAD 100—as well as all other Cobra GPS-enabled radar detectors—clearly pays a price for its absence.

-The Speed-Based Variable Sensitivity, employed in Escort/BEL GPS-enabled radar detectors for example, automatically adjusts sensitivity based on road speed, sharply limiting false alarms when you're moving slowly, one of several features missing on non-BEL or Escort models.
+The Speed-Variable Sensitivity, employed in Escort/BEL GPS-enabled radar detectors for example, automatically adjusts sensitivity based on road speed, sharply limiting false alarms when you're moving slowly, one of several features missing on non-BEL or Escort models.

 Of more importance, we were unimpressed by the iRAD 100's primary function: its ability to detect police radar guns.
 It's nearly blind to X-band radar; even in unfiltered highway mode, at the detector-friendly Straightaway Test site it belatedly caught sight of the radar at 734 feet, some 5.4 miles after its competitors alerted and a quarter-mile after the radar had already locked-in our speed.
 It fared even worse at the much more difficult Curve/Hill Test Site.
 That was in maximum-sensitivity highway mode; in filtered city mode, X-band radar detection is little more than a vague promise.

-To be fair, only two state highway patrols continue to use X band radar extensively, but enough remain in service, particularly in cash-poor backwoods hamlets, that we'd advise shoppers to consider this nearsighted behavior before whipping out a credit card.
+To be fair, only one highway patrol continues to use X band radar extensively, but enough remain in service, particularly in cash-poor backwoods hamlets, that we'd advise shoppers to consider this nearsighted behavior before whipping out a credit card.
 The iRAD 100 fared somewhat better against K- and Ka-band radar but it still struggled to deliver adequate advance warning except under ideal conditions.
 Keep in mind that we're talking about a $100 radar detector here; there's no way it'll compete with high-end models in performance, including those from Cobra.

 That lackluster radar-detection capability, its GPS database deficiencies and a complete dependence on the iPhone for visual alerts and to control key functions all exact some major compromises.
-So while I'd say the Cobra iRAD 100 is a clever concept, in execution it's far short of perfection.
+So while we'd say the Cobra iRAD 100 is a clever concept, in execution it's far short of perfection.
 Consider it best suited to slow-moving nerds more focused on playing with their smartphones than on the task of driving.
-For everyone else, I'd recommend buying a real GPS-enabled radar detector or one compatible with the vastly superior Escort Live system.